-If you decide to get an e-visa, please fill this form max two weeks before we arrive in Nepal: https://nepaliport.immigration.gov.np/online.
-Make sure to bring 2 passport sized pictures, the visa fee in flawless US-Dollar notes (any notes with stains or rips will not be accepted) to the border.
+If you decide to get an on-arrival-Visa, please fill the respective form earliest two weeks before we arrive in Nepal.
+Make sure to bring the visa fee in flawless US-Dollar notes (any notes with stains or rips will not be accepted) to the border.